- Details

 Confidentiality/Privacy Policy

 Any testimonies provided to the ICOUK Ulama above may be shared confidentially with other UK Hilal Committees under a Non-Disclosure Agreement (NDA).
-All other personal details of the witnesses will be kept strictly confidential, as per ICOUK Privacy Policy and will not be disclosed to any third parties without the prior consent of the testimony provider.
+All other personal details of the witnesses will be kept strictly confidential, as per ICOUK Privacy Policy, and will not be disclosed to any third parties without the prior consent of the testimony provider.

-Related: Importance of Moon Sighting | Importance of Reporting Hilal Sightings | Regional (Hilal) Testimony Coordinator Role (pdf)
+Related: Importance of Moon Sighting | Importance of Reporting Hilal Sightings | UK Major Lunar Standstills Istiftaa (2023)

 Reference: Fatwa Jamia-Uloom Islamiyyah, Pakistan (2022) | Video Testimony Fatwa by Jamia Tur Rasheed, Pakistan (2018) [p.10]